truth-quark/util-scripts/README.md

 # Util-scripts

-Dumping ground for utility scripts, potentially one off code, or even junk code that might be worth keeping...
+Dumping ground for utility scripts, typically utilities that are not one offs.

+One off & junk code should be stored in other repositories.

 ## mp3tag